eommx22/submission-repository-part2/courseinfo/README.md

-# University of Helsinki - FUllStackOpen
+# University of Helsinki - FullStackOpen

 ## courseinfo